andrewringler/git-annex-turtle/README.md

  * You will find the .app in Open the ~/Library/Developer/Xcode/DerivedData/ directory and Look for git-annex-turtle-…/Build/Products/Release/git-annex-turtle.app

 ## TODO
+ * in v5 repo, unlocked present files have no git annex info, so are currently showing up as a ?
  * replace hard-coded absolute paths to git-annex installation with more graceful solution
  * icons for present/absent num-copies 0…numcopies…9+, it looks like git annex does not provide an easy way to figure out the numcopies settings for a specific file, since numcopies can be set on a per file-type basis I would need to parse gitattributes to figure out a particular file's numcopies setting, additionally, calling git annex whereis to count the number of copies for a file is only returning trusted copies, which is different than the number of copies that could would be used in a drop command, so do we really want to be showing this?
  * pre-fetch files in observed folders for faster badge updates